Kriusha

 Kriusha (Криуша) is a rural locality (a selo) and the administrative center of Kriushanskoye Rural Settlement, Paninsky District, Voronezh Oblast, Russia.
 The population was 725 as of 2010.
 There are 8 streets.

 Geography

 Kriusha is located on the left bank of the Ikorets River, 29 km south of Panino (the district's administrative centre) by road.
 Agarkov is the nearest rural locality.
+The village is located in the central part of the municipality, on the left bank of the Ikorets River, into which a small stream flows.
+The northern boundary of the village is the federal highway A144.